9 holes, Par 34, 2559m, Slope: 124

 So I lobbed a half-SW onto the green, left my par attempt high by 4inches, another backhand bogey.
 Little more irritated, now.

-They have some little blue signs pointing to the next tee, but I missed it, due to my fuming, and had to retrace some steps.
-Meanwhile the wind picks up, and the drizzle starts to sting a little bit.
+They have some little blue signs pointing to the next tee, but I missed it,

 I had to stop here in the woods between 4 & 5 and put on my rain pants, it wasn't raining that hard, but my pants were getting soggy . . . don't know why I didn't stop and put 'em on before . . . didn't want to admit it was raining I guess, or might've been too hot about the sloppy golf.